 Very Low LSAT scores?

-This post was originally written in 2007 and I’m updating it instead of deleting it (June 18, 2019) for posterity’s sake and to make a point – things change.
+I first wrote this post in 2007, and it has been my most popular blog post in the years since.
 I have not seen students with scores in the low 140s be successful with admission to ABA approved law schools in quite a few years.
 When someone approaches me who has a very low LSAT score I always encourage them to spend their dollars on LSAT preparation/tutoring before admission consulting and to contact me again once they have achieved a higher score.
 Schools are not taking chances on people with very low LSAT scores because, statistically, these students do not perform well in law school.
 Law schools are being closed for taking students who have little chance of success – see Thomas Jefferson Law School.

 See also: When is an LSAT Score Too Low?